 Scam artist cleaners will only brush away the dust you can see and not attempt any real deep cleaning.
 Often these services will damage the duct further by creating larger, more consolidated, dust piles by simply pushing dirt deeper in the ducts out of view.
 Of course, they can also physically destroy the duct system itself by being clumsy and careless in their “work”.

 Do some good research before committing to any service company!
 Consult with the National Air Duct Cleaners Association and Better Business Bureau to find a qualified and ethical company.
 Read honest reviews online from previous customers.
 Always ask to see their credentials!
 Most states require HVAC service companies to have licensing to clean units.

-Sig Cox Augusta Air Condition provides the best rates for quality installation, repairs, and cleaning of HVAC systems.
-Give us a quick call today for an estimate on your air condition needs!
+Sig Cox Augusta Heating & Air Conditioning provides the best rates for quality installation, repairs, and cleaning of HVAC systems.
+Give us a quick call today for an estimate on your air conditioner needs!

 - Heat & Cool Efficiently | ENERGY STAR. (n.d.).
 Retrieved August 31, 2017, from https://www.energystar.gov/index.cfm?c=heat_cool.pr_hvac

 - How To Clean HVAC Air Ducts And Vents Yourself. (n.d.).
 Retrieved August 31, 2017, from http://www.pickhvac.com/faq/how-to-clean-hvac-air-ducts-and-vents-yourself/#Steps_on_Cleaning_your_Air_Ducts_and_Vents